Paytm First Games teams up with ESPL for mobile esports tournaments in India

 Paytm First Games will oversee the rollout of ESPL’s amateur esports platform in India and execute tournaments, acquire users, secure local sponsorship and partnership deals, and create local media content.
 ESPL will support Paytm First Games’ efforts by delivering the tech solution, global sponsorships, media deals, and esports strategy.
 The first ESPL season is scheduled from May to November.

-ESPL CEO Michael Broda said in a statement that India has more than 1.2 mobile gamers and it will roll out 5G connectivity in 2020, making the country a key target for ESPL’s amateur esports tournaments.

-Phase one of ESPL’s global roll-out has yielded franchise partnership agreements in Southeast Asia and Latin America.
-ESPL also entered its first media partnership with eGG Network, the largest esports TV network in Southeast Asia and Australia that reaches approximately 100 million TV viewers.
+Phase one of ESPL’s global rollout has yielded franchise partnership agreements in Southeast Asia and Latin America.
+ESPL also entered its first media partnership with eGG Network, the largest esports TV network in Southeast Asia and Australia (it reaches approximately 100 million viewers).
 ESPL said it will announce additional key international partnerships soon.

-ESPL was cofounded by Broda; Kin Wai Lau, founder of iCandy Interactive; and Datuk Azrin Bin Mohd Noor of behavioral data and technology firm Sedania Innovator Berhad.
+ESPL was cofounded by Broda; Kin Wai Lau, the founder of iCandy Interactive; and Datuk Azrin Bin Mohd Noor of behavioral data and technology firm Sedania Innovator Berhad.

 Paytm’s platform offers more than 300 games and quizzes for gaming enthusiasts, where players can win Paytm cash, movie tickets, flight tickets, bikes and cars.
 Some of the most popular games include Clash Royale, First Captains, Rummy, Ludo, and Quiz.